-As you may have read in a previous Ruby Slipper blog, Iolanthe our Director attended the Spirit of The Black Dress Fundraiser and met many interesting and innovative young marketing and PR types from Melbourne’s fashion industry.
+As you may have read in a previous Ruby Assembly blog, Iolanthe our Director attended the Spirit of The Black Dress Fundraiser and met many interesting and innovative young marketing and PR types from Melbourne’s fashion industry.
 Amongst them was the charming and creative Kyra Pybus of Pybus PR.
 Kyra runs a highly successful PR company, representing the ‘gentle industries’ as she aptly names them.
-Ruby Slipper are delighted to feature Kyra as this week’s Business Ninja.
+Ruby Assembly are delighted to feature Kyra as this week’s Business Ninja.
 Here’s Kyra!

 1. What makes your business magical, setting you apart from other competitors?